Notes on the Office for Intellectual Freedom… Sham

 AD—Well, if you think it is important, then you ought to also consider tracking patrons, periodicals, and books banned by library directors and develop training for library directors on the importance of freedom of speech and expression, something perhaps many of them do not understand, let alone encourage or even accept.
 I know from personal experience.
 You could begin with my case—banned without due process.
 If you really think intellectual freedom is important, then why don’t you stand up for the ALA’s Library Bill of Rights, in particular, “libraries should provide materials and information presenting all points of view,” and against library directors who use it, while simultaneously and hypocritically ignoring it?
 Why possess such a policy, if the ALA and library directors are not going to abide by it?

 JL—For one thing, ALA isn't in the enforcement business, serving as a judge of libraries about every collection decision.
 We're a membership association, mostly focused on the identification of best practices, and their promotion.
 The ALA has no power to compel local libraries to do anything.

 AD—Yet does that mean the ALA should remain totally apathetic to patrons banned without due process by libraries?
 Indeed, the ALA’s American Libraries Magazine ought to at least be open to publishing accounts of library and library director assaults on intellectual freedom.
 Yet it is not!
+[Might the relatively new Office for Intellectual Freedom’s Journal of Intellectual Freedom & Privacy be open to it?
+Doubtfully!]
 Moreover, are banning patrons and rejecting free subscription offers part of those “best practices” you promote?

 JL—My own office focuses on reports and resistance to censorship: usually, the removal of books that were purchased because they fit collection standards, but then were challenged, and the library was pressured to restrict or ban access because of their content or viewpoints.